 10. Landscape: drone-style slow rise

 Camera slowly rises straight up, revealing more of the landscape below.
-Subject stays in frame.
+The main subject stays in frame.
 Clouds drift slowly.
-Duration: 7 seconds, no rotation.

 Tuning tips

-- Specify what should NOT change:
+- State what must not change:

 Common mistakes